epartington/pan-os-mcp/PRD.md

 ### 1.1 Purpose

-This PRD outlines the requirements for a FastAPI-based MCP (Model Context Protocol) server that enables the Windsurf MCP client to interface with Palo Alto Networks Next-Generation Firewall (NGFW) appliances via their XML API.
+This PRD outlines the requirements for an MCP (Model Context Protocol) server built using the MCP Python SDK that enables the Windsurf MCP client to interface with Palo Alto Networks Next-Generation Firewall (NGFW) appliances via their XML API.
 The application will provide tool-calling capabilities to retrieve firewall configuration data.

 ### 1.2 Scope

 The project includes:

-- A Kubernetes-deployed FastAPI application acting as an MCP server.
+- A Kubernetes-deployed MCP server using the MCP Python SDK.
 - Integration with Palo Alto NGFW XML API for specific tool functions.
 - Infrastructure setup with Metallb and Traefik for load balancing and TLS termination.
+- Support for SSE (Server-Sent Events) transport.

 ### 1.3 Stakeholders

 - **Product Owner**: [Your Name/Team]
-- **Developers**: Backend team responsible for FastAPI and Kubernetes.
+- **Developers**: Backend team responsible for MCP server implementation.
 - **DevOps**: Team managing Kubernetes, Metallb, and Traefik.
 - **End Users**: Windsurf client team interfacing with Palo Alto NGFWs.